jphoke/tlsscanner/README.md

 The traditional bash-based TLS scanners were painfully slow, often taking minutes to complete basic scans.
 Security teams need tools that match the pace of modern development - fast, API-driven, and deployable anywhere.
 This scanner delivers sub-second results while providing deeper analysis than most alternatives.

 Built with modern security teams in mind, TLS Scanner Portal offers:
-- **Speed**: 100x faster than traditional scanners - get results in milliseconds, not minutes
+- **Speed**: Faster than traditional scanners - get results in milliseconds, not minutes
 - **Depth**: Enhanced vulnerability detection using zcrypto for research-grade analysis
 - **Integration**: REST API and WebSocket support for seamless automation
 - **Deployment**: Docker-based architecture runs anywhere your infrastructure lives